richard-scryber/PaperworkDayDocs/docs/init_config.md

     <dd>This optional numeric value will set the initial percentage scale of the preview when a document is first generated.</dd>
     <dt>page</dt>
     <dd>This optional numeric value, will set the starting page number within the document.
 The first page is 1</dd>
+    <dt>loaded:</dt>
+    <dd>This optional function will be called once the frame has been created and is ready with a reference to the frame.</dd>
 </dl>

 ---